An In-Depth Guide to Middle-Mile Logistics

 What Is the Middle Mile?

 There are three main stages to logistics: the first mile, the middle mile, and the last mile.
-The middle mile is the stage between when a product leaves the manufacturing facility and when it arrives at the local distribution center.
+The middle mile logistics stage is the process between when a product leaves the manufacturing facility and arrives at the local distribution center.
 This is the longest and most expensive stage of logistics, and it requires the use of transportation infrastructure such as roads, railways, and shipping lanes.
 The middle mile is often referred to as the "long tail" of logistics because it consists of a large number of small shipments that add up to a significant total volume.
 The first mile and the last mile are shorter and less expensive to manage, but the middle mile is essential to the overall process.

 In order to ensure that goods arrive at the local distribution center in a timely and efficient manner, middle-mile logistics must be carefully planned and managed.
 Any slip ups can have a major impact on the overall performance of the supply chain, and any delays in middle-mile logistics can cause ripple effects throughout the entire system.